zeek/package-manager/doc/package.rst

-A package in `suggests` is functionaly equivalent to a package in `depends` except in the way it's presented to users in various prompts during :program:`bro-pkg` operations.
-Users also have the option to ignore suggestions by supplying an additional ``--nosuggestions`` flag to :program:`bro-pkg` commands.
+A package in `suggests` is functionaly equivalent to a package in `depends` except in the way it's presented to users in various prompts during :program:`zkg` operations.
+Users also have the option to ignore suggestions by supplying an additional ``--nosuggestions`` flag to :program:`zkg` commands.

-Available :program:`since bro-pkg v1.3`.
+Available :program:`since v1.3`.

 .. _package-versioning: